 ABOUT

 Līva sings a vast array of ensemble repertoire ranging from medieval plainchant to complex contemporary music.
 As a full time alto singer at the State Choir "Latvija", Līva has sung under the baton of Kent Nagano, Jaap Van Zweden, Risto Joost and Neeme Järvi.
 During this time she has performed choral works by György Ligeti, Igor Stravinsky, Thierry Escaich, Sven-David Sandström.
 Some of her symphonic repertoire includes Mahler's 2nd, 3rd and 8th symphonies, Beethoven's 9th symphony, Verdi's Requiem, Berlioz's "La Damnation de Faust" as well as "Grande Messe des Morts", Matthew's Passion by J.S.
 Bach amongst many others.
-Her recent experience as a liturgical singer in the Princeton, NJ area has allowed her to rediscover Gregorian chant and masterworks of renaissance polyphony.
+In 2025 Līva’s liturgical singing in the Princeton, NJ area allowed her to rediscover Gregorian chant and masterworks of renaissance polyphony.
+In 2026 Līva is found singing in various projects across the Triangle area of North Carolina.